otobongfp/repoLens/README.md

 > **Learn, Build, Improve**

 RepoLens is an **open-source education and developer improvement platform**.
-It helps learners, students, and developers **understand codebases, complete coding tasks, get scored on their work, and continuously improve** through AI-powered feedback and visualization tools.
+It helps learners and developers **understand codebases, complete coding tasks, get scored on their work, and continuously improve** through AI-powered feedback and visualization tools.

 Whether you're a beginner learning to code, a student completing assignments, or a developer navigating a large codebase, RepoLens provides the tools to **learn, practice, and grow**.

 ---

 ## Features

-### Learning & Education

-- **Learning Paths** – structured challenges and project-based tasks to guide learners.
-- **Task Management** – create, assign, and track coding exercises or projects.
-- **Automated Scoring** – correctness tests, style checks, and AI-driven evaluations.
-- **Progress Tracking** – dashboards showing improvement, scores, and completion rates.
-- **AI Feedback & Hints** – contextual suggestions, resources, and improvement tips.

 ### Code Understanding